bec-archer/SR80-Manuals/user-manual.md

 There are three types of devices in the shop:

-- **Front Counter** — where Maria (or whoever's working the counter) checks equipment in, creates jobs, and handles customer pickup
+- **Front Counter** — where the front counter staff checks equipment in, creates jobs, and handles customer pickup
 - **Tech Station** — the iPad in the back shop where techs see their repair queue, log what they've done, and mark items as ready for testing
 - **Admin** — Bec, Jamie, or Lee's device with full access to everything: both views, settings, reports, and employee management